IDAES/idaes-pse/docs/source/models/pressure_changer.rst

 Additional Constraints
 ----------------------

-In addition to the Constraints written by the Holdup Block, Pressure Changer writes additional Constraints which depend on the thermodynamic assumption chosen.
+In addition to the Constraints written by the control volume block, Pressure Changer writes additional Constraints which depend on the thermodynamic assumption chosen.
 All Pressure Changers add the following Constraint to calculate the pressure ratio:

 .. math:: P_{ratio,t} \times P_{in,t} = P_{out,t}